Esoteric Warfare

-Esoteric Warfare is the fifth full-length studio album by Norwegian black metal band Mayhem.
+Esoteric Warfare is the fifth studio album by Norwegian black metal band Mayhem.
 It was released by Season of Mist on 6 June 2014 in Europe and Asia, and on 10 June 2014 in North America.
 It is the band's first album with Teloch on guitar since Blasphemer's departure from the band in 2008.

 Background

 The album was initially announced in a 2012 interview with the bass guitarist Necrobutcher with Blabbermouth.net.
 On 2 August 2013, the drummer Hellhammer announced on Mayhem's official Facebook page that he was then recording his drum parts for the album.
 Mayhem announced in November 2013 that the album had entered the mixing process and that they expected to release it in early 2014.
 On 18 February 2014, it was announced that a teaser 7" single containing the track "Psywar" would be released on 25 April 2014.
 On 19 February 2014, Mayhem's record label, Season of Mist, announced that the new album's title would be Esoteric Warfare and its release date was to be 6 June 2014.
 On 19 March 2014, Blabbermouth.net unveiled the album's official track listing along with other details.